severalnines/terraform-ccx/README.md

 helm upgrade --install ccx helm-ccx/  --values helm-ccx/minimal-values.yaml --debug
 ```
 Note: Replace placeholders like <your-region>, <eks-cluster-name>, and AWS credentials with your actual values.
+The terraform will store the state in local but if you want to store in s3 bucket you need to edit the backend.tf file with configs